Functions and Responsibilities of Boar ...

 \end{array} $$

-In conclusion, equity holders are interested in maximizing a company’s net value continuously.
-This interest is inspired by the fact that continuous net value maximization translates directly to shareholder share values.
+Equity holders are interested in maximizing a company’s net value as a higher net value directly translates to increased share value.

 Bondholders have fixed priority claims on a company through contractually promised interest payments and return of the principal amount.
 Unlike equity holders, bondholders do not receive more than the promised interest payments when a company becomes attractively profitable.
 However, there is a brighter side to this.

 Investment risk is lower for bondholders than equity holders.
 When a company is financially healthy, bondholders are assured of their returns.
-This is the case considering such a company’s capacity to service a loan easily.
-It is equally worth appreciating that a financially healthy company has sufficient assets that serve as collateral.
+A financially healthy company is also capable of providing collateral.
 Therefore, the upside gains to a bondholder are capped at the interest payments plus the principal.
 However, there are downside losses if a company falls below the book value of the debt.

 In contrast to equity holders, bondholders have recourse opportunities when a company is in financial distress.
-Bondholder payments are prioritized in case of financial stress.
-Moreover, they can use the contractual agreement to force the issuer to liquidate assets to repay their debt.
-It is important to note that bondholders could also lose their entire investment.
+Their payments are prioritized in case of financial stress and they can use the contractual agreement to force the issuer to liquidate assets to repay their debt.

-Corporations prefer debt capital to equity capital.
-This is because the cost of debt is lower than that of equity capital, and the return to the lenders is capped.
+Corporations prefer debt capital to equity capital because the cost of debt is lower than the cost of equity, and debtholders’ return is capped at the interest payments and principal repayment.
 Moreover, equity capital dilutes ownership and is only appropriate when the issuer’s cash flows are absent or unpredictable.

 In extreme cases where an issuer cannot meet bondholders’ obligations, it can avoid bankruptcy by renegotiating repayment terms with the bondholders.
 If the negotiation fails, the issuer can file for bankruptcy protection.
 In this case, assets will be liquidated to pay the bondholders.
-An extreme solution is reorganizing the company, where the bondholders take over.
+An extreme solution is reorganizing the company, in which case the bondholders take over.

 Bondholders’ and equity holders’ interests often collide due to their contrasting risk and return preferences.
-Shareholders, as equity holders, have their losses capped at their initial investment, and they seek maximum returns.
+Equity holders, have their losses capped at their initial investment, and they seek maximum returns.
 This makes them inclined towards a company’s management investing in high-calculated risks with the potential for substantial gains.
 Their unlimited upside potential drives them to take on the risk of losing their investment if the company faces financial troubles.
+Equity holders can also demand for higher dividends which increases leverage and risk to bondholders.

 In contrast, bondholders have a more conservative approach.
 Their potential return is limited to the face value of the bond and coupon payments, and they do not benefit from the company’s risky investment decisions.
 As a result, bondholders favor investments in less risky projects that generate predictable cash flows, albeit small, to ensure timely interest and principal repayments.